kshittijagrawal/Algorithms/Euclidean/README.md

     best ---> d
 return best
 ```
 This algorithm works just fine but with the cost of its runtime.
 If the input size is small, i.e a, b <= 10^2, the runtime is approximately linear.
 If the input scales, i.e a, b <= 10^9, the runtime too scales.
-Though theoretically it is linear, but could take several minutes to compute.
+Though theoretically it is linear, it could take several minutes to compute.

 ### Euclidean Algorithm

 A recursive technique, here, could fill the gap of runtime.
-The lemma says that `gcd(a, b) = gcd(a', b) = gcd(b, a')` where a' is the remainder when a is divided by b.
+The lemma says that `gcd(a, b) = gcd(a', b) = gcd(b, a')`, where a' is the remainder when a is divided by b.
 ```
 Euclid(a, b):
   if b == 0: